Ultra-high density & high temperature / strength stabilitySet Screw

 • Excellent corrosion resistance

-• Mechanical properties of tungsten set screws
+• Mechanical properties of tungsten screws

 • Tungsten material datasheet